Skip to main content

 What to do: Create a systematic process for tracking competitor moves on a daily, weekly, and quarterly basis.

-Why it matters: Competitive analysis is not a one-time project — it is an ongoing intelligence function.
+Why it matters: Competitive analysis is not a one-time project.
+It is an ongoing intelligence function.
 Markets shift, competitors pivot, and new entrants appear.
 A monitoring system ensures you are never surprised by a competitive move.

 Daily monitoring (automated):